RediSearch/RediSearch/docs/docs/reference/Query_Syntax.md

 @cities:{ New York | Los Angeles | Barcelona }
 ```

 Tags can have multiple words or include other punctuation marks other than the field's separator (`,` by default).
 Punctuation marks in tags should be escaped with a backslash (`\`).

+{{% alert title="Note" color="warning" %}}
-It is also recommended (but not mandatory) to escape spaces; The reason is that if a multi-word tag includes stopwords, it will create a syntax error.
-So tags like "to be or not to be" should be escaped as "to\ be\ or\ not\ to\ be".
-For good measure, you can escape all spaces within tags.
+Before RediSearch 2.6, it was also recommended to escape spaces.
+The reason was that, if a multiword tag included stopwords, a syntax error was returned.
+So tags, like "to be or not to be" needed be escaped as "to\ be\ or\ not\ to\ be".
+For good measure, you also could escape all spaces within tags.
+Starting with RediSearch 2.6, using `DIALECT 2` you can use spaces in a `tag` query, even with stopwords.
+{{% /alert %}}

 Notice that multiple tags in the same clause create a union of documents containing either tags.
 To create an intersection of documents containing *all* tags, you should repeat the tag filter several times, for example: